Club By-Laws and Rules

 2. The President shall be responsible to the Board of Directors for the operation of the Club.
 They shall recommend for approval to the Board of Directors all operation rules of the Club and shall report with recommendations all violations of such rules by any member of the Club.
 They shall enforce decisions regarding the suitability of all equipment and the qualifications of all members for every type of flight operation.

 3. The President may appoint a Safety Director, Program Director, Maintenance Director and Public Relations Director, subject to the approval of the Board of Directors.
-The individuals involved in these assignments shall become ex-officio members of the Board, unless they are also members to the Board.
+The individuals involved in these assignments shall become non-voting ex-officio members of the Board unless they are also members to the Board.

 4. Another officer shall preside over the Board of Directors in the absence of the Chairman of the board.